 I am keen to utilise my expertise in Human Resource Management to further develop my analytical and leadership skills and contribute to organisational growth and objectives in HRM.
 The organisation I am seeking will provide opportunities for learning and extending one’s range of knowledge and skills.

 Experienced Sales Representative looking for a position as sales manager in a multinational company where I can maximise my communication and organisational skills.
-I’m able to work at all levels and also very committed and work on own initiative.
+I’m able to work at all levels and very committed to working on my own initiative.

 Your competency statements